Updated August 2019

 Sale of less than 30 grams of recreational marijuana is a misdemeanor punishable by 1 year in prison and $5,000 in fine.
 Sale of higher quantities is a felony with up to 6 years in jail and $10,000 in fines.

 In Indiana, even being in the presence where knowledge of drug activity occurs is a misdemeanor, punishable by 6 months incarceration and a $1,000 fine.

 Medical Marijuana in Indiana

-Despite that an October 2016 poll found 73 percent of Indiana voters support the legalization of medical marijuana, the state of Indiana has yet to pass medical marijuana legislation of any sort, so those seeking to use marijuana for medical purposes are subject to the same penalties as recreational marijuana users.
-Sen. Karen Tallian introduced a comprehensive medical marijuana bill in 2016, but the Indiana General Assembly concluded in 2016 session without making progress.
+Despite that an October 2016 poll found 73 percent of Indiana voters support the legalization of medical marijuana, the state of Indiana has yet to pass comprehensive medical marijuana legislation of any sort.
+Sen. Karen Tallian introduced a comprehensive medical marijuana bill in 2016, but the Indiana General Assembly concluded in the 2016 session without making progress.

 Consumption of CBD from Hemp Oil in Indiana

 Hemp-derived CBD products are legal under Federal Law in the United States; however, individual state laws are dynamic and fluid.
 Individual states may enact their own laws governing hemp-derived CBD.

 Personal cannabis cultivation, whether for recreational or medical use, is illegal in Indiana.
 The state was, however, one of the first states to authorize the production of industrial hemp for commercial and research purposes, with the passing of Senate Bill 357 in 2014.
 Indiana’s University of Purdue has led one of the most visible industrial hemp cultivation programs since the law passed.